 4. Yoga prevents disease.
 Yoga is said to prevent and even cure some of the most problematic illnesses today including:

 - Indigestion and digestive disorders

 - Migraines and headaches

 - Addictions such as alcoholism or drug abuse

 - Insomnia and sleep disorders

-Dudes, if you’re still not sold on yoga class, here’s my last and final attempt at getting you to go – you’ll be surrounded by beautiful, healthy and strong women.
+Dudes, if you’re still not sold on yoga class, here’s a last and final attempt at getting you to go – you’ll be surrounded by a community of beautiful, healthy and strong women; the perfect way to learn to balance your own masculine/feminine energy.
 Just give it a week and you’ll be hooked for life.